 As we approached the door, the agent noted that there was no one waiting there and asked me to wait outside as he went onboard to see what was going on.
 He brought me in a short while afterwards and the cabin crew welcomed me to the cabin.
 I was the only passenger on the plane and will be for quite a bit of time.
 Apparently, there was a miscommunication between the FCT and the gate agents.
 I heard the purser make a call - I didn't understand it as it was in German, but I did distinctly hear "First Class Terminal" during the conversation.
 One of the flight attendants, Johanna, introduced herself to me and apologized for the plane change and subsequent downgrade.
 She told me she was sad as well because she was supposed to serve the first class cabin.
 Johanna was very good throughout the flight and always addressed me by name - though none of the other flight attendants did.
 She took my coat and offered a pre-departure beverage of some sparkling wine and almonds (for whatever reason I did not take a picture of the drink with the almonds, sorry!).

 I was seated in 2C, the portside aisle seat in row 2.
-The seats looked like the standard Lufthansa business class seat, but the footwells were very tiny in comparison to the last time I flew a Lufthansa business class flight.
+The seats looked like the standard Lufthansa business class seat, but the footwells were smaller in comparison to the last time I flew a Lufthansa business class flight.
 Those seats were angled in towards each other though, with larger footwells that are awkwardly right next to each other.
 Either way, it is hardly a cutting-edge product.
 Even United's B/E Aerospace Diamond seats are better.
 There was a small, thin pad rolled up in a bag waiting on the footwell.
 A small storage compartment at the foot of the seat has an amenity kit already placed there.
 The armrest between the seats also had a small area for placing drinks, but the space is rather narrow.
 The space underneath the footwell is meant for placing your shoes, but was just large enough to accommodate my backpack.

 Seeing the plane was empty for now, I decided to go take a picture of the staircase and the upper-deck cabin.
 I love staircases on flights.
 I forgot to take a picture of the second business class cabin on the main deck - I would try to avoid it.
 It is arranged in a 2-3-2 format.